CybercentreCanada/assemblyline-service-pdfid/README.md

 - Extracts Suspicious Elements:
     - Embedded files (as extracted file)
     - Entire Objects (as extracted file) (determined by PDFId plugins)
-    - Specific Object content (in AL result) (determined by PDFId plugins)
+    - Specific Object content (in AL result) and will run FrankenStrings Patterns against content to search for IOCs (determined by PDFId plugins)

 - ObjStms
     - Service will attempt to resubmit object streams in samples as PDF